MaryamSaeedmehr/TicketingSystem-tornadowebserver/README.md

 ### POST :

-This section has not been completed yet
+This section is exactly the same as the above.
+Obviously they are different in the background. :)

 # **Support**